MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-handoff-human.md

 <!-- We don't own this aka link, and for v4, I think there is an updated pattern.
-You can read more about the Bot Framework [handoff protocol](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/handoff-library/#protocol) <a href=" " target="blank">here</a>.
+You can read more about the Bot Framework [handoff protocol](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/handoff-library/#protocol).
 -->

 ## Handoff integration models